|Home||Natural Family Living||Big Life Issues||Death & Immortality

 It is very important to be as relaxed or centred as possible.
 Before you go out, or when you are out, sink into your body, feel your body, notice your breathing, feel centred in your navel or hara.

 Make use of the gift of fear - an innate sense that something is wrong and must be avoided - see here and here.
+Be prepared to be impolite and honour your intuition by, for example, crossing the street or not entering the lift.

 Vigilance brings a better chance to evade danger and/or act first if you find yourself in a choiceless asocial situation.